Found 30 - 40 results of 66 programs matching keyword " audio art"

+A detailed demonstration of how to do the Color Chromatography activity, which lets you see the colors hidden in black ink.
+Includes a discussion of materials needed.
+An introduction to how to make your own simple speaker, which transmits sound from a radio or MP3 player and demonstrates the principles of electromagnetism and vibration.
 A detailed demonstration of how to make a cup speaker, including a discussion of materials needed.
 The science behind the Cup Speaker activity, including how electromagnets work, and how in this activity the magnet pushes the bottom of a cup back and forth, vibrating the air and creating sound.
 An introduction to an activity that lets you discover the secret colors hidden in black ink.
 With a paper towel, a black marker, and a cup of water, create a rainbow of colors while exploring capillary action and chromatography.
 Explore the science behind this activity, including capillary action (how the water moves up the paper) and chromatography, or how different elements of the ink are carried along at different rates, allowing you to see that black ink is actually made up of many different colors.
 Dr. Laura Peticolas is a physicist at UC Berkeley's Space Physics Research group.
 She studies the Aurora to learn more about the Earth and the workings of our Solar System.
 She's currently working with NASA's Mars data to understand why the Martian aurora looks the way it does.
 In this podcast she discusses her research, her inspiration and how and why scientists sonify data.
-Astrophysicist and native Hawaiian Dr. Paul Coleman is used to operating in the worlds of both science and spiritual tradition.
-But in this short podcast, he tells a story of one time when those two worlds clashed, and he was reminded of the importance of remembering his native roots.